VDA5050/VDA5050/VDA5050_EN.md

 Master control has the option to make changes to the horizon by sending entirely different nodes as the new base.
 The horizon can also be deleted.

-To allow loops in orders (like going from node a to b and then back to a) a sequenceId is assigned to the node and edge objects.
+To allow loops in orders (like going from node a to b and then back to a) a `sequenceId` is assigned to the node and edge objects.
-This sequenceId runs over the nodes and edges (first node of an order receives a 0, the first edge then gets the 1, the second node then gets the 2, and so on).
+This `sequenceId` runs over the nodes and edges (first node of an order receives a 0, the first edge then gets the 1, the second node then gets the 2, and so on).
 This allows for easier tracking of the order progress.

-Once a sequenceId is assigned, it does not change with order updates (see Figure 7).
+Once a `sequenceId` is assigned, it does not change with order updates (see Figure 7).
 This is necessary to determine on AGV side to which node the master control refers to.

-Figure 8 describes the process of accepting an order or orderUpdate.
+Figure 8 describes the process of accepting an order or order update.

 ![Figure 8 The process of accepting an order or orderUpdate](./assets/process_order_update.png)
->Figure 8 The process of accepting an order or orderUpdate
+>Figure 8 The process of accepting an order or order update.

 1)	**is received order valid?**:
 All formatting and JSON data types are correct?